isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 1. Publish your post on dev.to

    If you have set the header of the post as `published: false`, change this value to `true`.
-Alternatively, if you you have edited the post in one sitting, hit **Save Changes** and your post will be published on dev.to.
+Alternatively, if you have edited the post in one sitting, hit **Save Changes** and your post will be published on dev.to.